 David Vs Goliath: Any low-tier tank going up against a higher tier one.
 The winner depends on the skill of the players involved and more than a little luck.
 An example.

 You will quickly learn to hate enemy SPGs.
 Also the reason why they are usually the primary targets during an attack.

-Difficult, But Awesome: The US tier 5 T49 tank destroyer.
+The US Tier 5 T49 tank destroyer.
 Low hp, no armor to speak of, and a high speed means that more often than not, in the hands of an average player it gets used as a proxy scout, which just results it getting destroyed early in a match.
 In the hands of a decent player however — who knows about its excellent camo value and view range, plus its fast-firing 76mm gun — it becomes a killing machine capable of carrying even up to tier 7 matches.
-It's these combination of traits that make it the tier-5 unit of choice for so-called blue and purple "unicum" players.
+It's these combination of traits that make it the Tier 5 vehicle of choice for so-called blue and purple "unicum" players.

 Dressing as the Enemy: The German Panther/M10 is a Panther disguised as an American M10 Wolverine, to the point where it uses American inscriptions and insignia instead of German ones.

 Diesel Punk: While many of the more famous tanks of the period are present, there's no denying that a large percentage of the vehicles in-game never made it either off the drawing board or past the prototype stage.
 On top of that, the vast majority of the vehicles are from the era which inspired the genre.

 If you are at sufficient range, have good reflexes, have a fast enough connection, and see the tank that fired the shot, you can easily back off enough that the shot misses its mark.
 It's extremely difficult to do, but survival in some tanks depend on your ability to do this.